 Stay in Guesthouses

-If you don’t want to stay in hostel the next best thing is a Japanese run guesthouse.
-I found them to be extremely better value than hotels in Japan and almost always busy.
+If you don’t want to stay in a hostel, the next best thing is a Japanese-run guesthouse.
+I found them to be extremely valuable to hotels in Japan and almost always busy.
 Yes, most hotels in Japan have crazy small rooms.
 We book a lot of our accommodation on Airbnb.
 You can see our top Airbnb tips if it’s your first time booking.